 A good presentation must do many things.
-It must inform, it must be authoritative, it must keep the audience’s attention and it must also ensure they clearly understands the key takeaway points.
+It must inform, it must be authoritative, it must keep the audience’s attention and it must also ensure they clearly understand the key takeaway points.

 This is why presentation experts often talk about the importance of narrative when giving a presentation.
 Humans are hardwired to understand the world in terms of stories — stories help us to make sense of things in terms of characters and conflict, and we remember information a lot better when it is embedded in a narrative arc.

 But how do you turn facts and figures into a story?
 And how do you balance the need to create a moving narrative with the need to communicate data?
 Here are three essential tips that should guide your presentation design.

 1. Identify the Hook